Skip to content

 Prepare QuPath data#

 cuisto uses some QuPath classifications concepts, make sure to be familiar with them with the official documentation.
-Notably, we use the concept of primary classification and derived classification : an object classfied as First: second is of classification First and of derived classification second.
+Notably, we use the concept of primary classification and derived classification : an object classified as First: second is of classification First and of derived classification second.

 QuPath requirements#